-Pinnacle Grain Free receives the Advisor’s second-highest tier rating of 4 stars.
+Pinnacle Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Pinnacle Grain Free product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.